ghsmaniotto/smaniotto-redtech/README.md

 - I splited the components, pages, services in different folders detailed in the next section.
 With that I could organize my code in a better way.

+- During the development I kept a list of TODOs, in order to be able to implement the requirements.
+Once I was implementing it, I checked out all the items in the TODO list.

 # Project organization

 - Routes: as the number of routes is not big, I prefer to keep the logic of the route